 - Always wear oven mitts/gloves when dealing with a bread machine.
 The bread pan and the rest of the bread machine can get very hot during the baking process.
 This means that the bread pan and bread machine is likely to be very hot when you attempt to remove a baked good from the bread machine and/or bread pan.

 If you liked this recipe, please leave a comment below & give us a 5 star rating.
-The comment section is located at the bottom of the page.
-It is ALWAYS great to hear from someone who has enjoyed our recipes!!
+Jump to comment section

 Reference Sources